 - 4.2.3.1 Harbour porpoise are the most abundant cetacean in UK waters.
-In the North Sea alone the SCANS-II study estimated a population of 247,631 individuals (Hammond et al., 2013).
-Approximately 93,938 individuals (37.9% of the North Sea total) were recorded in SCANS Block U in the south central North Sea.
-The total abundance estimate for the North Sea MU for harbour porpoise is 227,298 individuals. - 4.2.3.2 Abundances of harbour porpoise were calculated by multiplying the average density estimates for visual and acoustic boat-based data (corrected for g(0)) and aerial video data (corrected for S_D) by the area of interest (i.e. former Hornsea Zone plus 10 km buffer and Hornsea Three plus 4 km buffer).
-Abundance estimates of harbour porpoise vary depending on the dataset with the largest estimates produced using the acoustic boat-based data and the smallest estimates using the visual boat-based data (Table 4.1).
+In the North Sea ICES Assessment Unit the SCANS-III study estimated a population of 345,373 individuals (CL: 246,526 - 495,752) with a density of 0.52 porpoise/km (Hammond et al., 2017).
+In SCANS III block O an abundance of 53,485 individuals (CL: 37,413 - 81,695) with a density of 0.888 porpoise/km was estimated.
+This density estimate for block O is higher than the average density estimate across the ICES North Sea Assessment Unit (0.888 compared to 0.52). - 4.2.3.2 Abundances of harbour porpoise using the site specific survey data were calculated by multiplying the average density estimates for visual and acoustic boat-based data (corrected for q(0)).
+Abundance estimates of harbour porpoise vary hugely depending on the dataset with the largest estimates produced using the acoustic boat-based data (3,530 porpoise in Hornsea Three array area plus a 4 km buffer) and the smallest estimates using the aerial survey data (1,253 porpoise in the Hornsea Three array area plus a 4 km buffer) (Table 4.1).